robinwittkamp/robinwittkamp/README.md

 # Hi there 👋🏻, I'm Robin.

-Web developer passionate about design and tech.
+Developer passionate about design and tech.

 ## About me
 - 👨‍💻 Designed and developed websites and web apps for over four years as a [freelancer](https://robinwittkamp.com).